0xNeit/suilend/math.md

 - $LTV_{close}(r)$ is the close LTV for reserve $r$. ($0 <= LTV_{close}(r) < 1$)

-# Calculating interest Rates and compounding debt
+### Underwater

+An obligation O is underwater if:

+$$ \sum_{r}^{M}{B(O, r)} > \sum_{r}^{M}{D(O, r)}$$

+In this situation, the protocol has picked up bad debt.

+# Compounding debt and calculating interest rates

 In Suilend, debt is compounded every second.

 Compounded debt is tracked per obligation _and_ per reserve.

+This section is a bit complicated and only relevant if you want to understand the source code of the protocol.

+## APR (Annual Percentage Rate)

+An APR is a representation of the yearly interest paid on your debt, without accounting for compounding.

+In Suilend, the APR is a function of reserve utilization.
+The exact function is subject to change.

+Note that reserve utilization only changes on a borrow or repay action.

 ## Compound debt per reserve

 $B_r$ from prior formulas (total tokens borrowed in reserve $r$) provides us a convenient way to compound global debt on a per-reserve basis.

-To compound debt, we need an APR.
-In Suilend, the APR is a function of reserve utilization and needs to be recalculated on every borrow/repay action.

 The formula below describes how to compound debt on a reserve: